 Held 'hostage' in Lucknow madarsa, 51 girls rescued; manager

-held Lucknow, Dec 30 (PTI) As many as 51 girls were rescued today after a raid was conducted on a madarsa in the old city area following complaints of sexual harassment of the inmates by the instituter's manager, police said.
+held (Eds: Fixing a typo in intro) Lucknow, Dec 30 (PTI) As many as 51 girls were rescued today after a raid was conducted on a madarsa in the old city area following complaints of sexual harassment of the inmates by the institute's manager, police said.

 A senior police official said madrasa manager Mohammad Taiyab Zia was arrested.